Home > Modern Slavery Statement 2025

 Supply Chains, Risk Assessment and Risk Management

-Thatchers Cider has assessed its supplier list over the past year and updated the data on its systems, which has increased its “live” approved suppliers to 768, who supply apples, raw materials, packaging and services predominantly from the United Kingdom however certain supplies come in from further abroad that would include Switzerland, Belgium and the Netherlands.
+Thatchers Cider has assessed its supplier list over the past year, updated the data on its systems, which has increased its “live” approved suppliers to 806 who supply apples, raw materials, packaging and services predominantly from the United Kingdom however certain supplies come in from further abroad that would include Switzerland, Belgium and the Netherlands.
 Thatchers Cider is aware that it operates within the modern slavery higher-risk sectors of agriculture and manufacturing.
-Thatchers Cider has worked with Unseen, who conducted a risk assessment looking into supplier location and sectors to identify any potential high-risk suppliers.
+We have worked with Unseen, who conducted a risk assessment looking into supplier location and sectors to identify any potential high-risk suppliers.

 Any suppliers that are not legally required to have a modern slavery statement and therefore do not have their own appropriate policies are required to read this statement and provide written confirmation that they adhere to the Modern Slavery Act 2015.